GLOBAL MARKETS-Stocks, euro rise on Greek bailout optimism

 The break-even rate on U.S. 10-year Treasury inflation-protected securities, or TIPS, moved up to 2.27 percent, over 3 basis points higher than late Thursday and the largest since Aug.
 11, according to Tradeweb.
 The rate measures the yield gap between 10-year TIPS and comparable Treasuries.

-* Continental building products reports fourth quarter and full year 2016 results
+* AV homes reports results for fourth quarter and full year 2016

+* RH announces $300 million share repurchase authorization Source text for Eikon: Further company coverage: